 - any relevant leasehold information.

 The legal pack will be available from the auctioneer.
-You should instruct your solicitor at the earliest possible opportunity before the auction, to ensure there’s sufficient time to review these documents properly and take any necessary action.
+You should instruct your solicitor at the earliest possible opportunity before the auction.
+This ensures there’s sufficient time to review these documents properly and take any necessary action.
 The auction will proceed whether or not you’re ready, so time is very much of the essence.

 As with any conveyancing transaction, your solicitor will inevitably need to raise further questions with the seller or their solicitor.
-This is to ensure that you are fully aware of what you’re buying from a legal perspective.
+This ensures you are fully aware of what you’re buying legally.

 Buying a house at auction with a mortgage

 The falling of the auctioneer’s hammer is akin to the exchange of contracts; you are committed to buying the property with completion typically fixed for 28 days later – sometimes even sooner.
-You’ll have to pay 10% of the hammer price immediately, with the balance on completion.
-This means that if you’re buying with a mortgage, you will need to ensure the mortgage is agreed in principle before the auction.
+You must pay 10% of the hammer price immediately, with the balance on completion.
+This means that if you’re buying with a mortgage, you must ensure the mortgage is agreed in principle before the auction.

-Crucially, if you cannot complete, you will lose the property and your deposit.
+Crucially, if you cannot complete, you lose the property and your deposit.
 You may also have to cover the costs of re-selling the property and any shortfall between the price you agreed to pay and the final selling price.
-You may even find yourself liable for daily interest until the property is sold.
+And you may even find yourself liable for daily interest until the property sells.

 The auction